Nathaniel Wolfson

 Research Description

 Nathaniel Wolfson is Assistant Professor of Spanish and Portuguese and Affiliated Faculty of the Program in Critical Theory.
-He teaches primarily Brazilian literature and visual culture.
-His work engages media theory, language philosophy and the history of art.
+He teaches modern and contemporary Brazilian literature and visual culture in a comparative mode.
+His teaching and research focus on literature, visual art, media and critical theory.

-His book Life of the Sign: Literature, Design and the Cybernetic Imaginary in Brazil is forthcoming with the University of Texas Press.
-This project explores the crossings of experimental writing, design, and critical technological thought in Brazil in the 1940s through the 1970s.
+His book Life of the Sign: Poetry, Design and the Cybernetic Imaginary in Brazil is forthcoming (2025) with the University of Texas Press.
+This project explores the crossings of avant-garde writing, design, and critical technological thought in Brazil in the 1940s through the 1970s.
 Through a framework focusing on exchanges between Brazil and West Germany, it shows how figures involved in the international movement known as concretism contended with global debates surrounding aesthetics and the digital.
 As Brazilian poets, artists, and designers witnessed the military regime’s efforts to control a rising field of informatics, they attempted to retool early computer coding to invent alternative and non-Western symbolic languages.
 Their efforts led to experiments ranging from poems composed with non-alphabetic languages to computer databases archiving popular culture.

 Wolfson has published articles in journals and edited volumes on a wide range of topics.
-Most recently, he published a catalogue essay on the Brazilian modern painter, Alfredo Volpi, for the exhibition Volpi Popular at the Museo de Arte Moderna de São Paulo.
+Among these, he recently published two catalogue essays for MASP (Museo de Arte Moderna de São Paulo); the first on Mário de Andrade, for the exhibition Mário de Andrade: duas vidas (2024), which explores the modernist poet's studies of Brazilian grammar through the lense of queer theory ("The Dance of Pronouns: Mário de Andrade's Queer Grammar"); the second, on Brazilian modernist painter, Alfredo Volpi, for the exhibition Volpi Popular (2022) at the Museo de Arte Moderna de São Paulo.
 The article asks why Volpi turned away from a “regionalist” approach to local popular culture, marked by figurative representations of street characters, towards abstract and denuded scenes.
 “Scenes without Characters” argues that Volpi wished to distance himself from politically reactionary appropriations of popular culture by São Paulo elites, yet without abandoning his engagement with his surrounding social worlds.

 Wolfson also recently contributed to a special volume on cybernetics in the journal AI & Society (2022).
 In “After the ‘new aesthetic’: a short history of the cybernetic turn in Brazil,” he focuses on the intellectual exchange between the poet and literary critic Haroldo de Campos and German philosopher Max Bense to tell a little-known history of cybernetic theory wedded to aesthetic practice, demonstrating the role that Brazilian critics, writers, and artists played in mediating and deviating from some of the major tenets of first-order cybernetics.